 Oregon generally views each spouse’s income as marital funds.
 Major purchases made with these funds will also likely be viewed as such.
-The courts do retain the power to use these items to achieve an equitable split in the division of property.
+The courts also retain the power to use these items to achieve an equitable split in the division of property.

-If You Make a Purchase During Divorce
+What If You Make a Big Purchase During Divorce?

 There are no specific, hard-and-fast guidelines for splitting assets under Oregon’s equitable distribution laws.
 The goal is for both parties to emerge on relatively equal footing and for both people to maintain a standard of living similar to during the marriage.

 If you use separate money to buy a car, you’re probably good.
 However, if you use a shared account or similar funds, the court may view it as an asset to divide.

-It’s one thing to buy a safer, more reliable car to drive the kids around, or pick up a couch for a new place.
+It’s one thing to buy a safer, more reliable car to drive the kids around or pick up a couch for a new place.
 But if you buy a jet ski and claim to be broke, that looks bad.

-Related Reading: 8 Common Mistakes Men Make in Divorce
+Related Reading: Common Mistakes Men Make in Divorce

-If your soon-to-be-ex argues for spousal support but buys a snowmobile, or something else impractical, it won’t likely help the cause.
+If your soon-to-be ex argues for spousal support but buys a snowmobile, or something else impractical, it won’t likely help their cause.

-You should always keep an eye on finances.
+You should always keep an eye on your finances.
 Additionally, depending on the circumstances, it’s possible to convince the court to call for a temporary financial restraining order.

 Financing Major Purchases

 Most major purchases are financed.
-Cars, houses, furniture, electronics.
-At times it may look like your future-ex is on a spending jag, but that’s not always the whole truth.
+Cars, houses, furniture, electronics, and the like.
+At times it may look like your future ex is on a spending jag, but that’s not always the whole truth.

 However, if that down payment originated from a separate source, the court may declare the item in question, and any future payments, belongs to the purchaser.

-It’s important to know, divorce doesn’t negate any loans, contracts, or financial deals you and your spouse entered into while married.
-If you purchase something together and make regular payments, both names stay on the paperwork.
-It’s possible to refinance loans and the like, but ending your marriage doesn’t get you out of pre-existing agreements.
+If you and your ex purchase something together and make regular payments, both names stay on the paperwork.
+Even after divorce.
+It’s possible to refinance loans and the like, but ending your marriage doesn’t automatically get you out of pre-existing agreements.
 The original terms remain in place.

 Say your spouse winds up responsible for a joint car loan.
 If your name remains on the records, and any payments get missed, it negatively impacts you.
 It can ding your credit score and creditors can even come after you.

 It’s best to have your ex refinance any loans and remove your name.
 You may be able to have a provision like this written into the final divorce agreement, even a deadline.

 Stay away from impulse buys.
-Think all big purchases through in a calm, logical manner.
-If you do have to have to buy an expensive item, don’t hide it, know where the funds came from, and be aware of how it may influence your situation.
+Think through all big-ticket items in a calm, logical manner.
+If you do have to have to make an expensive purchase, don’t hide it, know where the funds come from, and be aware of how it may influence your situation.